simonecaletti/tree-sitter-form/README.md

 npm install          # install tree-sitter-cli npm run generate     # regenerate src/parser.c from grammar.js
-npm test             # run corpus tests npm run parse-example  # parse examples/basic.frm
+npm test             # run corpus tests
 ```

-## Known limitations

-The `*` character is both the line-comment marker (when it appears at the start of a line) and the multiplication operator.
-Distinguishing the two correctly requires a stateful external scanner.
-The current grammar treats `*` as an operator inside expressions, but a bare `*` at the start of a line may be misidentified.
-An external scanner is the proper fix.